t6x/reaver-wps-fork-t6x/README.md

 #Option (K)

 	The -K option 1 runs Pixiewps with PKE, PKR, E-Hash1, E-Hash2, E-Nonce and the Authkey.
 Pixiewps will try to attack Ralink, Broadcom and Realtek
+	*Special note: if you are attacking a Realtek AP, do NOT use small DH Keys (-S)

 #Wash Usage